onflow/flow-go/pkg/language/docs/language.md

 struct GetterExample {

     // Declare a variable field named `balance` with a getter
-    // which ensures the read value is always positive
+    // which ensures the read value is always non-negative
     //
-    var balance: Int {
+    pub var balance: Int {
         get {
            post {
                result >= 0